 “We recently appointed Rebecca to make our Lasting Powers of Attorney.
 We found her incredibly professional whilst showing compassion and a genuine understanding of our wishes.
 I would highly recommend her at Chiltern Wills for the perfect service she provided.”Client Review, February 2020

 What type of Lasting Power of Attorney do I need?

-There are two different types of Lasting Power of Attorney available – ‘Lasting Power of Attorney for Property and Financial Affairs’ (sometimes known as a ‘financial power of attorney’) and ‘Lasting Power of Attorney for Health & Welfare’ (or ‘medical power of attorney’).
-Ideally, everyone should have one of each in place, because they do completely different jobs.
+There are two different types of Lasting Power of Attorney – ‘Lasting Power of Attorney for Property and Financial Affairs‘ (for financial decisions) and ‘Lasting Power of Attorney for Health & Welfare‘ (for medical decisions).
+Ideally, everyone should have both types in place, because they do completely different jobs.

-A Lasting Power of Attorney for Health and Welfare allows your attorneys to make decisions about matters such as giving or refusing consent to medical treatment, staying in your own home with support from social services, moving into residential care, choosing a good care home and even your diet, dress or daily routine.
-In the deed, you will have the option to allow your attorneys to give or refuse consent to life-sustaining treatment on your behalf.
-A Lasting Power of Attorney for Health & Welfare may only be used once the donor has lost mental capacity to make the decisions, and not before.
-Nonetheless, the deed should be registered with the Office of the Public Guardian straight away, when it is made.
+A Lasting Power of Attorney for Health and Welfare allows your attorneys to make decisions about, for example, giving or refusing consent to medical treatment, staying in your own home with support from social services, moving into residential care, choosing a good care home and even your diet, dress or daily routine.

 How much does it cost to make a Power of Attorney?

-We offer affordable, fixed fees, which are 40-50% lower than those of typical local solicitors, according to our market research.
-We are able to do this because of our low overheads, and because we are not obliged to charge VAT.
-Please get in touch to discuss your requirements.
+We offer affordable, fixed fees to make powers of attorney, which are substantially lower than those of typical local firms of solicitors, according to our market research.
+We can do this because of our low overheads, and because as a small business, we are not obliged to charge you VAT.